Last chance to see 2019 Exhibition ‘Telling Tales’ at the Beatrix Potter Gallery

 " Some of my earliest memories are of eating porridge from my Peter Rabbit porringer.
 I learnt to read the words around the edge as I turned the plate to eat from the outside in...slowly revealing the image of Mr McGregor appearing around the end of the cucumber frame."

 The exhibition looks at what the tales mean to different people and how they hold such a perennial charm.

 Many reasons have been suggested for their enduring appeal; whether it is the impression that they hark back to a simpler time, the accuracy of the details from the natural world or their sheer inventiveness.

 The quirky Gallery building is tucked away in the heart of Hawkshead village.
 It’s one of the only places you can discover these miniature masterpieces and be taken back to your childhood days to explore what Beatrix's work means to you.

-The new exhibition in the Beatrix Potter Gallery is open every day from 16 February until 3 November, 10.30am – 4pm.
+The exhibition in the Beatrix Potter Gallery, in the centre of Hawkshead, runs every day until 3 November and we are open 10.30am – 4pm.